What happened to Dana Smithers? Woman whose death now linked to Bryan Kohberger

 Pennsylvania judges will be permitted to share transcripts of the grand jury witness testimony with law enforcement agencies across the country in Idaho.

-At the time of Smithers’ disappearance in May 2022, Mr Kohberger was also living in Monroe County, Pennsylvania, with his family.
+At the time of Smithers’ disappearance in May 2022, Mr Kohberger was also living in Monroe County with his family.

 That summer, he then moved cross-country to Pullman for a graduate program in criminal justice at Washington State University (WSU).